nicosuave/duckdb-diskcache/README.md

 FROM disk_cache_stats();
 ```

 It lists the cache contents in reverse LRU order (hottest ranges first).
-One possible usage of this table function could be to store the (leading) part of these ranges in a DuckDB table.
+One possible usage of this table function could be to store the (leading) part of these ranges in a DuckDB table:

-**DiskCache** provides a `disk_cache_hydrate(URL, start, size)` scalar function that uses *massively parallel I/O* to read and cache these ranges.
-Please order the URL,start such that adjacent requests can be combined.

-When shutting down DuckDB, you could save the list of contents of **DiskCache** as follows:

 ```sql
 CREATE OR REPLACE TABLE hydrate AS